Hailey Bieber Just Reversed Her Stance on Wearing Pants in an Over-the-Top Way

-Hailey Bieber Reverses Her Stance on Wearing Pants With an Unexpected Wardrobe Essential
+Hailey Bieber Reverses Her Stance on Classic Pants With an Exaggerated Take on the Barrel-Leg Trend

 Her secret look at Paris Fashion Week showed an entirely new side of her style.